-The unique South American Leaffish is a very interesting fish for the classroom or for the collector with many aquariums that wants a conversation piece.
-It is, however, a challenging pet to own—and it can be expensive as well.
+The unique South American Leaffish, or Amazon Leaffish, is a very interesting fish for the classroom or for the collector with many aquariums that wants a conversation piece.
+It is, however, a challenging freshwater fish to own — and it can be expensive as well.
 If you commit to owning one of these remarkable and rare fish, understand the commitment you are making and fully embrace the challenge of a truly unusual fish.

 |Scientific Name||Monocrrhus polyacathus heckel|

 South American Leaffish

 |Origin||Amazon and Reo Negro Basins; British Guiana.|

 |Adult Size||3 inches|